exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 The LECT solves transaction malleability problem, though anchoring chain may sometimes rollback and skip some anchoring transactions.

+Exonum uses a [bitcoind-client](#bitcoind-node), and only one of the transactions satisfying conditions can be considered as valid by bitcoind-node.

 ### Anchoring Transaction Proposal detailed structure

 An anchoring transaction proposal is constructed as follows: